 ($\LA$) Let $\wt A$ be smart for $\cost$.
 If $A \leT Y$ for ML-random $Y$, then $\wt A \leT Y$, so $Y$ is captured by a $\cost$-bounded test. \end{proof}

 In particular, the ML-degree of a smart set $A$ for $\cost$ is uniquely determined by~$\cost$.
-On the other hand, for each low c.e.\ set $A$, there is a c.e.\ set $B \not \le_T A$ such that $B \models \cost$ \cite[5.3.22]{Nies:book}.
+In contrast, for each low c.e.\ set $A$, there is a c.e.\ set $B \not \leT A$ such that $B \models \cost$ \cite[5.3.22]{Nies:book}.
 If $A$ is smart for $\cost$, then $A \oplus B$ is also smart for $\cost$.
-As every $K$-trivial is low, the Turing degree of a set $A$ that is smart for $\cost$ is not uniquely determined by $\cost$.
+As every $K$-trivial is low, the Turing degree of a set $A$ that is smart for $\cost$ is never uniquely determined by $\cost$.